Latest Updates

 It is a tool that allows you to set up and manage multiple remote connections simultaneously in the free version.
 It also gives you a full password manager via shared password vaults.

 Administrative password sharing permits all admins to securely manage shared accounts and passwords.
-Private user vaults securely store private credentials of every user.
+Private user vaults securely store the private credentials of every user.
 So, Remote Desktop Manager by Devolutions will be one of the best free remote desktop software for Macs for households with at least one shared computer for the family.
 This usually happens when younger generations want to teach their elderly relatives basic computer skills.

 The paid Enterprise version suits businesses of every size.
 It supports integration with popular password managers, allows role-based control and two-factor authentication, and provides multiple vaults and data sources.